python128/python128.github.io/survey/index.md

 ## Questions:

 1. Do you examine the expiry date before a purchase?
     [Y]es [N]o

 2. Have you ever cross-checked the weights of the products after a purchase?
     [Y]es [N]o

 3. Do you check the prices of goods you buy from other sources?
     [Y]es [N]o

 4. Do you check the MRP(Maximum Retail Price) before a purchase?
     [Y]es [N]o

 5. Have you ever come across adulteration in a product you purchased?
     [Y]es [N]o

 6. Do you ask for the bill when you purchase a product?
     [Y]es [N]o

 > Several questions from this [link](http://www.pggc46.ac.in/images/Consumer%20Awareness%20in%20India.pdf).
+Page 16.